-The NRC and the EPA signed a Memorandum of Understanding establishing a framework for their relationship in the radiological decommissioning and decontamination of NRC-licensed sites.
-The Memorandum of Understanding provides that EPA will defer its exercise of its authority under CERCLA for facilities decommissioned under NRC authority.
-The Memorandum of Understanding includes provisions for NRC and EPA consultation at particular sites when, at the time of license termination: (1) groundwater contamination exceeds EPA maximum contaminant levels, (2) NRC contemplates restricted release or alternate criteria for release of the site, and/or (3) residual radioactive soil concentrations exist that exceed levels defined in the Memorandum of Understanding (67 FR 65375; October 24, 2002).
+The NRC and EPA signed a Memorandum of Understanding establishing a framework for their relationship in the radiological decommissioning and decontamination of NRC-licensed sites.
+The Memorandum of Understanding provides that EPA will defer exercise of its authority under CERCLA for facilities decommissioned under NRC authority.
+The Memorandum of Understanding includes provisions for NRC and EPA consultation at particular sites when, at the time of license termination (1) groundwater contamination exceeds EPA maximum contaminant levels, (2) NRC contemplates use of either the restricted release or alternate criteria for license termination options, and/or (3) residual radioactive soil concentrations exist that exceed levels defined in the Memorandum of Understanding (67 FR 65375; October 24, 2002).

 Emergency Planning and Community Right-to-Know Act of 1986 (42 U.S.C.
-11001 et seq.) (also known as "SARA Title III")-This Act requires emergency planning and notice to communities and government agencies concerning the presence and release of specific chemicals.
-The EPA implements this Act under regulations found in 40 CFR Parts 355, 370, and 372.
-Under Subtitle A of this Act, Federal facilities are required to provide information (such as inventories of specific chemicals used or stored and releases that occur from these sites) to the State emergency response commission and to the local emergency planning committee to ensure that emergency plans are sufficient to respond to unplanned releases of hazardous substances.
-Implementation of the provisions of this Act began voluntarily in 1987, and inventory and annual emissions reporting began in 1988.
+11001 et seq.) (also known as SARA Title III)-This act requires emergency planning and notice to communities and government agencies concerning the presence and release of specific chemicals.
+EPA implements this act under regulations found in 40 CFR Parts 355, 370, and 372.
+Under Subtitle A of this act, Federal facilities are required to provide information (such as inventories of specific chemicals used or stored and releases that occur from these sites) to the State Emergency Response Commission and to the local emergency planning committee to ensure that emergency plans are sufficient to respond to unplanned releases of hazardous substances.
+Implementation of the provisions of this act began voluntarily in 1987, and inventory and annual emissions reporting began in 1988.
 DOE requires compliance with SARA Title III as a matter of DOE policy at its contractor-operated facilities.